What is the Percentage Change?

 It can be interpreted as value has increased by 10% from the old number.

-Now let us take an example of an organization analyzing its financial statements of the current year and comparing its figures with previous year figures.
-Its profit and loss statement for the current year shows a sale of $ 4,950,000 and profit appear to be $294,944.
+Now let us take an example of an organization analyzing its financial statements for the current year and comparing them with the previous year’s figures.
+Its profit and loss statement for the current year shows a sale of $ 4,950,000, and its profit appears to be $294,944.
 However, its sale in the previous year was $5,475,000 and a profit of $ 175,500.
 What is the percentage increase or decrease in organization profit and sales?

-First of all, we will calculate % change in a sale by applying the percentage change formula:
+First of all, we will calculate the % change in a sale by applying the formula:

-Calculation of percentage change in a sale can be done as follows-
+Calculation of change in a sale can be done as follows-

 Now we will calculate the % change in profit:

 - Old Number (Current Year Sale): $175,500